Technical Advisory

 Key areas to emphasize during implementation include data quality, AI lifecycle, and agentic workflow design:

-• Data fabric defines standardized data formats and data contracts for occupancy, transaction, and event data.
-A schema registry and data validation gates prevent schema drift and ensure interoperability between services.
+• Data fabric defines standardized formats and contracts for occupancy, transaction, and event data.
+A schema registry and data validation gates prevent drift and ensure interoperability across services.

-• Perception and sensing deploy lightweight computer vision and sensor fusion at the edge to produce reliable occupancy counts, slot identification, and anomaly flags with confidence scores.
-Redundancy and cross-sensor validation improve resilience.
+• Perception at the edge uses lightweight computer vision and sensor fusion to produce reliable occupancy counts, slot IDs, and anomaly flags with confidence scores; redundancy and cross-sensor validation improve resilience.

-• Pricing and revenue optimization rely on a pricing engine that ingests demand signals, time-of-day, occupancy forecasts, and user profiles to generate dynamic price points, subject to policy constraints (minimum/maximum rates, fairness bounds, loyalty rules).
+• Pricing and revenue optimization rely on a pricing engine that ingests demand signals, time-of-day, occupancy forecasts, and user profiles to generate dynamic price points within policy constraints.

-• Reservation and access control manage confirmed bookings, gate enabling, and real-time reallocation in case of no-shows or cancellations.
-Robust reconciliation between reservations, payments, and physical gate states is essential for revenue integrity.
+• Reservation and access control manage bookings, gate enabling, and real-time reallocation for no-shows or cancellations.
+Robust reconciliation between reservations, payments, and gate states is essential for revenue integrity.

 • Agentic workflow orchestration uses policy-driven agents to coordinate sensing, pricing, reservations, and gate actions.
 Agents negotiate via shared contracts, resolve conflicts, and learn from outcomes to improve decisions over time.